MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/3-bot-framework.md

 To make bots intelligent, we'll need to use some AI techniques. **Natural language understanding** can help us figure out what a user wants without requiring them to enter an exact phrase.
 We can handle intelligent tasks with [Azure Cognitive Services][CoServ] that offer a set of pre-trained, neural network models for the cloud.

-To build our bot, we'll use Azure Cognitive Services [Language Understanding Intelligent Service][LUIS] (LUIS).
+To build our bot, we'll use Azure [Language Understanding][LUIS] (LUIS).
 LUIS can be trained on a set of phrases by specifying input phrases and their _intent_ or meaning.
 The service tries to figure out the best intent for each user's input phrase.
-We'll also use Azure Cognitive Services [QnA Maker Service][QnAMaker] to add question-answering functionality and general chat support.
+We'll also use Azure [QnA Maker Service][QnAMaker] to add question-answering functionality and general chat support.

 ## Create the bot